PretendingToCode/AdvancementMerge/README.md

      - nether
      - story
      - en_us.json (Or other specified language file)
+   - (Other version files like the one above may be included as well)

 You may repeat these steps for as many versions as you want, so long as they all follow this format.